milanych/programming-fundamentals/exercise.md

 ### Set-up

-Run `npm install -D` from this folder to install all necessary libraries.
+Run `npm install` from this folder to install all necessary libraries.

 ## Learning objectives